 Outlining Your Fantasy Story

 After developing your fantasy world and characters, the next step involves outlining your story to ensure a coherent narrative flow.
-A well-structured outline serves as a roadmap, guiding you through the complex elements of your fantasy novel.

 Importance of a Strong Plot Outline